Zarcolio/grepaddr/README.md

 # About grepaddr
-Grepaddr takes input from stdin and extracts different kinds of addresses from stdin.x
+Grepaddr takes input from stdin and extracts different kinds of addresses from stdin.

 # Install
 Grepaddr should be able to run with a default Kali Linux installation without installing additional Python packages.
 If you're running into trouble running grepaddr, please drop me an issue and I'll try to fix it :)